A strange earthquake reveals a hidden mechanism | ExBulletin

 A strange earthquake reveals a hidden mechanism

-Earthquakes in the Shumagin Gap region.
-The earthquakes shown in blue are the subduction event of July 21 and its aftershocks, and the earthquakes shown in orange are the October Slope earthquake and its aftershocks.
-The July event occurred at the edge of the Shomagin Gap to alter stress conditions in the gap, favoring an unexpected October earthquake (clearly within the gap), in an area that is not expected to host major earthquakes.
-Credit: Kevin Furlong, Pennsylvania

-The wrong type of earthquake in an area where there should not have been an earthquake led to the discovery of the cause of this unexpected earthquake – the slip – where two pieces of crust slipped on each other on a fault – in the places where subduction zone earthquakes occurred – a geological plate slipped under another – Rumor.
+The wrong type of earthquake in an area where an earthquake should not have prompted researchers to uncover the cause of this unexpected slip earthquake – where two pieces of crust slide over each other on a fault – in places where subduction zone earthquakes are located – a single geological plate slides beneath Other – a rumor.

-Kevin B. Furlong, professor of earth sciences at Pennsylvania: “The first earthquake in the Shomagen Islands region of Alaska was of the correct type.”
-“The second one was an earthquake, an earthquake, that doesn’t make sense.
+Kevin B. Furlong, professor of earth sciences, Pennsylvania: “The first earthquake that occurred in the Shomagen Islands region of Alaska was of the correct type.”
+“The second one was a sliding earthquake, which makes no sense.
 That was the part that made us think.”

 In subduction zones, where two tectonic plates meet, one plate slides under the other.
 If the panels slide smoothly, they are considered unlocked or separated.
 If the plates stop for some time until the forces overcome the friction holding them and then release, causing an earthquake, they are considered closed or coupled.
 Some parts of the subduction zone may be locked while others may be unlocked.